CD3/pyAssignment/README.md

 ## Features

 - Build assignments and compute solutions in pure Python.
-    - Output assignment to LaTeX and bulid a PDF.
+    - Output assignment to LaTeX and build a PDF.
     - Output assignment to a Blackboard quiz.
     - Create problem set / Blackboard quiz pair.
 I.e. a Blackboard quiz that asks questions about a problem set distributed as PDF.